Domino's uses delivery robots from Berlin start-up

 In collaboration with the tech company Teraki, the fast food company is now having the first pizzas delivered by a robot.

-Fast-food chain Domino's Pizza and tech company Teraki are collaborating to put a delivery robot on the road.
-Teraki has been developing AI-powered sensor data processing algorithms for six years to enable autonomous driving.
-This technology is now being used to complement Domino's delivery methods.
-To do so, the delivery robots will be equipped with sensors and software to help them find their way around the city.
+The fast food chain Domino's Pizza and the tech company Teraki are working together to put a delivery robot on the road.
+Teraki has been developing AI-supported algorithms for sensor data processing to enable autonomous driving for six years.
+This technology is now being used to supplement Domino's delivery methods.
+To this end, the delivery robots will be equipped with sensors and software to help them find their way around the city.

-"Especially considering the highly competitive labor market and the shortage of drivers, we believe that delivery robots can be a complement to serve the needs of our customers," says André ten Wolde, CEO of Domino's Pizza Enterprise Europe.
-At the same time, the CEO does not see delivery robots as a replacement for drivers, but merely as a supplement.
+"Especially in view of the highly competitive labor market and the shortage of drivers, we believe that delivery robots can be a supplement to serve the needs of our customers," says André ten Wolde, CEO of Domino's Pizza Enterprise Europe.
+The CEO does not see delivery robots as a replacement for drivers, but merely as a supplement.

 In a five-week pilot phase, the robot will now deliver pizzas and drinks around the Domino's Pizza branch in Berlin-Charlottenburg-Nord.
-The companies will then jointly evaluate the results of the test phase and decide whether more robots should be deployed.
+The companies then want to jointly evaluate the results of the test phase and decide whether more robots should be used.

 Newsletter